 - A. Oral hygiene

 - B. Retrievability

 - C. Desire for cross arch stabilization

 - D. Trajectory and position of implants

-2. All of the following are advantages of cement-retained fixed implant prosthesis EXCEPT one.
-Which one is this exception?
+2. Which of the following is NOT an advantage of cement-retained fixed implant prosthesis?
+A. Esthetics

-- A. Esthetics

 - B. Ease of repair

 - C. Stability

 - D. Occlusion

 3. Which attachment system has the lowest vertical profile?